An abundance of timber

 Although whitebait are caught in rivers all round New Zealand, the largest returns are obtained from the West Coast where whitebaiting is an important seasonal industry.
 Some families move to a cottage near their favoured site for the season.

-Whitebait is a high-value commodity – in 2006 the retail price ranged from $130 to $150 a kilogram.
+Whitebait is a high-value commodity – in the 2010s the retail price was over $100 a kilogram.
 There are detailed regulations covering mesh and net size, placement of nets, and the hours for fishing.
 On the West Coast, the whitebait season is from 1 September to 14 November.
 Set nets are allowed in some rivers, but must be licensed.
 There is no limit on the amount an individual can catch as long as they are following the rules.
 Once caught and washed, whitebait are usually frozen and stored for later use.